dd32/td-gh-ex/README.txt

 license: GPL 2.0+
 https://github.com/devinsays/customizer-library/blob/master/composer.json

-The Satori upgrade situated in /upgrade/ displays the features that the premium version includes.
+The Conica upgrade situated in /upgrade/ displays the features that the premium version includes.
-Satori version is licensed under GPL 2.0+
+Conica version is licensed under GPL 2.0+

 All setting are self explanatory or have notes explaining what they do or how to use the theme settings.
 View the theme settings under "Appearance" -> Customize.